issouker97/ResearchTrack1_Assignment2/README.md

   +  "goal_service.py"
   +  "print_dis_avgvel.py"

-Each of these nodes is defined by specifying the package name "assignment_2_2022" where they reside, the type of the file, and the name of the node.
-The last two nodes are run with the additional parameter output="screen" and launch-prefix="xterm -hold -e" respectively, which causes the output of these nodes to be printed to the screen in a new terminal window.
+Each of these nodes is specified by stating the package name "assignment 2 2022" in which it resides, the file type, and the node name.
+The final two nodes are launched with the extra parameters output="screen" and launch-prefix="xterm -hold -e," which force the output of these nodes to be printed to the screen in a new terminal window.